bra1nDump/ai-task-vscode/docs/backlog.md

 - Run on double enter ??
 - Instead of reading from the file system, read from opening a document since it might have more unsaved changes
 - Apply changes as a stream of text edits
+- Create a company and apply for open eye credits

 # Done

+- Tests the compilation error fixing
+- Record the first video and publish it
+- Include all active tabs as context
+- Publish the extension
+- Automatically fix compilation errors
 - Fix real time feedback output

 ## Better as scripts